voran/tiny-rails-gallery/README.md

 ## Description
 Tiny Rails Gallery aims to be fast and minimallistic.
-It requires no database to run, but rather craws a pre-configured filder to find photos and thumbnails and display them.
+It requires no database to run, but rather craws a pre-configured filder to find photos and thumbnails and displays them.
+Thus, one needs to only upload thumbnails to the pre-configured directory for them to become available.
+No database updates.
+No slow thumbnail generation through a web application.
+To generate scaled-down versions of images for fullscreen display and thumbnails, you are advised to use a fast, third-party tool such as ImageMagick.

 ## Installation
 Clone this repository.
 Then: